sk sk

 Introducing algorithmic trading

-Financial market supervision, Algorithmic trading
+Algorithmic trading pictogram

 An algorithmic trading system makes it possible for persons managing their own assets or persons in the capacity of investment firms to determine or program specific rules for the complex identification of opportunities to enter or exit investment positions with a computer system used for determining the individual parameters of orders relating to financial instruments, as well as for the generation, timing, routing or execution of these orders.